Congratulations to Goldwater Scholars Christine Gao, Andrew Halleran, John Marken, and Morgan Sehdev! Read about them here.

 The content and style of the student’s essay will be important to the success of the student’s scholarship application.
 The student should assume that the reader is knowledgeable in mathematics, science, and engineering, and will have the expertise to read, review, and understand the complexities of the student’s field of specialty.
 If the student’s essay involves research in which they are or were involved, they should indicate if they are or were the sole researcher or if they collaborated with another individual.

 The student should prepare a carefully thought out, well-researched response to the essay question.
-The essay should be typed in journal format (2-columns), confined to two pages (one side only).
+The essay should be typed and confined to two pages (one side only), single or double spaced.
 Font size may not be smaller than 11 point.
 The essay will need to be mailed in with the transcripts and other supporting documents.

 The student should include a bibliography, references, or illustrations, when appropriate, as part of the essay.
 The essay must include the following identifying information at the top of each page: